RobTheOceanographer/robtheoceanographer.github.io/_posts/2020-1-11-HowToDocstring.md

     ...
 ```

-As per the function dcostring this text is also assigned to the `__docstring__` attribute for the class.
+As per the function docstring this text is also assigned to the `__docstring__` attribute for the class.
 we can see that by:

 ```